NECROTIC RING SPOT FUNGUS

 Program the Controller to Follow the 1-2-3-2-1 Technique

 The most important step is to address the issue of overwatering the lawn.
-Necrotic Ring Spot is typically found in areas that are excessively moist or wet, particularly where drainage is poor.
+Necrotic Ring Spot is always found in areas that are excessively moist or wet, particularly where drainage is poor.
 To help remedy this, follow the 1-2-3-2-1 lawn watering technique.
 This method allows adequate time between lawn watering cycles, giving adequate time for the soil to dry out completely.
 Additionally, it’s crucial to water early in the morning rather than late at night.
-If overwatering isn’t resolved, the lawn fungus problem will persist.
+If the overwatering isn’t resolved, the lawn fungus problem will continue to persist.
 Organo-Lawn will not guarantee curative results for your lawn in the Boulder or Fort Collins area unless an Organo-Lawn employee performs a sprinkler startup or audit.

 Step #2: Rebuild the Microbial Population in the Soil